copenlu/academic-kickstart/content/people/arnav/index.md

 role = "PhD Student"

 # Short bio (displayed in user profile at end of posts)
-bio = "Arnav’s research interests include equitable ML, mitigating online harms, and the intersection of NLP and Computational Social Science."
+bio = "Arnav finished his PhD in our group in 2026, where his research focused on equitable ML, mitigating online harms, and the intersection of NLP and Computational Social Science.
+He is now a Model Behaviour Architect at Mistral."

 # External website link
 external_link = "https://scholar.google.com/citations?user=EQUUUUoAAAAJ&hl=en"

 # Date this page was created.
 Entries are sorted by most recent one.
-date = 2019-01-07T17:07:01
+date = 2026-08-31T17:07:01

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Members"]
+tags = ["Alumni"]

 # Social/Academic Networking
 #